Photo: English: Photographer uncredited and unknown. Distributed by the photo department of CBS., Public domain, via Wikimedia Commons

 # 7 – One For My Baby

-It’s a quarter to three and you know what comes next.
-Set em up Joe!
+It’s a quarter to three, and you know what comes next.
+Set ’em up, Joe!
 There was no way we could not include this legendary Frank Sinatra song “One For My Baby.”
 Those words “set em up Joe,” would be repeated millions of times by the down and out looking to escape the pain of lost love in a shot glass of Johnny Walker.
-He doesn’t even have to explain what happened we know what he’s feeling, we get it, we feel it, we understand it, we lived it.
-Set em up Joe!
+He doesn’t even have to explain what happened; we know what he’s feeling, we get it, we feel it, we understand it, we lived it.
+Set ’em up, Joe!

 # 6 – Angel Eyes

-At number six on our top 10 Frank Sinatra songs list we turn one more time to the great Sings for Only the Lonely album released in 1958.
-The classic song “Angel Eyes,” is the ultimate blues song that does not follow blues song chord changes.
-This is one of Frank Sinatra’s most emotional torch songs he ever recorded.
+At number six on our top 10 Frank Sinatra songs list, we turn one more time to the great Sings for Only the Lonely album released in 1958.
+The classic song “Angel Eyes” is the ultimate blues song that does not follow blues song chord changes.
+This is one of Frank Sinatra’s most emotional torch songs that he ever recorded.
 The song was written by Matt Dennis and Earl Brent.
 It has been covered by hundreds of artists, but Sinatra’s version is the standard they all look up to.

 # 5 – You Make Me Feel So Young